Khosta Microdistrict: History

 In the Middle Ages, Republic of Genoa established a colony (Costa) at the location of modern Khosta.
 Eventually the area was taken by the Ottoman Empire, and the settlement was known as Khamysh.
 After the Russo-Turkish War of 1828–29 it was occupied by the Russian Empire, and the whole population was eventually resettled to Turkey.
-In 1891—1892 the coastal road between Novorossiysk and Batumi was constructed, and first settlers appeared in Khosta.
+In 1891—92 the coastal road between Novorossiysk and Batumi was constructed, and first settlers appeared in Khosta.
 On May 15, 1899, Khosta was granted town status.
 At the time, it belonged to Black Sea Governorate with the center in Novorossiysk.
 By 1914, Khosta had a population of 1,500 inhabitants, a brick factory, and a wine production plant.

 Soviet Power was declared in Khosta in February 1918, followed by the advance of the army of the Democratic Republic of Georgia, which in July 1918 occupied the whole coast up to Tuapse.
 In February 1919, they were driven back by the Volunteer Army under command of Anton Denikin.
 Between January and May 1920, the Red Army recaptured the area.

 In 1933, it was decided to totally reconstruct the coastal area and to create a large number of spa resorts.
 To this end, in October 1934 Khosta was subordinated to the city of Sochi.
 In the 1950s and the 1960s there was large-scale construction in Khosta.

-Economy

-The economy of Khosta is based on its importance as a spa and a beach vacation resort.